Really? No control?? I thought we had to control our dogs?

 Take toothbrushing, for example.
 First, we clean our toddler’s teeth for them.
 As soon as they’re capable, they start doing it themselves … after a fashion … so by the time their permanent teeth arrive, they’ve gotten into the habit.
 Then we switch to reminding them: “Did you do your teeth?”
 Eventually, they understand why they need to do it and we no longer need to even ask them (though they may need to be 24 before they reach this happy state!).

 Same with our dogs.
-There’s no need to nagnagnag them all the time, yank on their leash, snap at them, bark commands, or push them to sit or lie down.
+There’s no need to nagnagnag them all the time, yank on their lead, snap at them, bark commands, or push them into a sit or a lie down.
 This kind of carry-on simply destroys the relationship you could have with your dog, who just knows that whatever he does is wrong and waits for the inevitable correction and telling-off.
 And he probably has no idea why.

 Once you’ve taught your dog what it is you like, there is never again any need to tell him off!